 The biting point can differ significantly not only from one motorcycle to another – with the distance being either too high or too low depending on the model – but also change over time on the same motorcycle.
-This primarily occurs when the clutch system is cabled as natural wear occurs over time.
+This primarily occurs if the clutch system is natural wear occurs over time.
 Thus, the need for adjustments is frequent.

-Therefore, it is important to feel where the biting point of the bike is and become accustomed to it.
+It is important to feel where the biting point of the bike is.
 The best way to do this, initially, is to start the motorcycle engine and drive in the first gear on a flat surface.
 This setting is best as you most likely will not need the brake.
 Gradually release the clutch and you will feel the motorcycle moving while the engine noise decreases.
 That’s the biting point!
 Repeat this movement a few times, alternating between pulling the motorcycle with your feet and actuating the clutch in short movements.
-This process enables you to memorise the biting point of the clutch.
+This process enables you to memorize the biting point of the clutch.

 As with the cable clutch, sudden failures can occur in a hydraulic clutch system.
 One of the most common and specific causes of sudden failures in the hydraulic clutch is a lack of fluid.
 This may occur due to leaks in the system or because the fluid has not been changed during the indicated period.

-On the other hand, although it is less common to experience a sudden failure in the hydraulic clutch compared to a cable clutch, the consequences of failure can be more severe in the case of the hydraulic system.
+It is less common to experience a sudden failure in the hydraulic clutch compared to a cable clutch.
+Although the consequences of failure can be more severe in the case of the hydraulic system.
 Indeed, standing in the street with a broken cable can cause quite a headache, but it is a comparatively minor obstacle to overcome.
-A more serious failure in the hydraulic system will hardly be solved as quickly and tends to cost much more to repair.
+A more serious failure in the hydraulic system tends to cost much more to repair.

 The master cylinder is located closest to the lever and is responsible for sending or releasing the flow to the slave cylinder.
 When the clutch is actuated, the master cylinder presses the system and sends the fluid to the slave cylinder which, in turn, actuates the clutch.
 These parts are part of the so-called drive system.
 The drive system is the set of parts responsible for actuating the clutch kit.